-In this high energy, practical and memorable course written by Sharon Bowman, you’ll explore current “cognitive neuroscience” that explains how the human brain really learns.
+In this practical and interactive virtual class, you’ll explore the current “cognitive neuroscience” that explains how ALL humans learn.

 What you will learn

 After your active participation in the TBR-VE Class with Teri Frith, you will be able to:

 Apply 6 brain-science principles based on current research every time you deliver virtual training, regardless of the complexity of the topic, size of group, or level of learners.

 Use the 4Cs Map as a training design and delivery model for brain-based virtual instruction.